Originally posted Feb 12, 2009. Photo's and text updated June 3, 2012.

 Click here for printable version of Pico de Gallo

 Really fresh and really delicious.
-I love pico de gallo on it's own but it was absolutely fantastic on the Authentic Mexican Taco's I made.
 What I like about making pico de gallo is that it's a dish that you don't really need a recipe for.
 You just chop ingredients and mix them together.
 Yes, you have to make sure all the flavors are in balance but the nice thing is you can alter and adjust to your own tastes.
 I like that.
+I also love that it's a perfect use for fresh summer produce.